burlingtonbytes/wpsmartcrop/README.md

-#WP SmartCrop
+# WP SmartCrop

 Style your images exactly how you want them to appear, for any screen size, and never get a cut-off face.
 WP SmartCrop will crop your images, on-the-fly, keeping the main focal point in view.

 ## Description

-WP SmartCrop allows you to set the 'focal point' of any image, right from the media library, then crops your images to match your css rules *(no more squished aspect ratios)*, keeping that focal point, not only in view, but as near as possible to a 'rule of thirds' position in the image.
+WP SmartCrop allows you to set the 'focal point' of any image, right from the media library, then crops your images to match your CSS rules *(no more squished aspect ratios)*, keeping that focal point, not only in view, but as near as possible to a 'rule of thirds' position in the image.
 The results are powerful, composed photos at any screen size, with any constraints.

 * Visually select your images' focal points with an intuitive click-based interface
 * Quickly enable or disable smart-cropping on a per-image basis.